 3. Be in touch, follow-up the whole process

 Having a shipping delay and getting a customer complaint can be a headache.
 But, as we have been telling over and over again, you cannot blame the shipping company as an excuse.
 As the seller, it is your duty and responsibility to make sure your customers get their deliveries on time.

 So, if something went wrong, consider that as a new task and allocate enough time to follow up the whole shipment.

-Frequently check with the shipping company and update your customer about what is going on.
+Frequently check with the shipping company and keep updating your customer about what is going on.
 In this way, you can effectively convey the message that you are actively attending to resolve the issue.
 The customer will notice this and appreciate it.
 So, you can change that 1-star rating and the bad review to at least four stars and an appreciation from the customer.